WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 “Taught in schools across the Empire, Shakespeare's work helped to imbue a sense of cultural patriotism in the Empire’s subjects.
 In 1841 Thomas Carlyle described Shakespeare as a “real, marketable, tangibly useful possession.”
 Critics have argued this was a way the British Empire tried to subordinate the cultures of the countries it occupied.
 Shakespeare continues to be exported, adapted and translated, across the world.”
 BBC Teach

 The Shakespeare Authorship Question (SAQ), as it is called, has gone from 19thc American freethinkers like Delia Bacon (no relation) and Ralph Waldo Emerson to the world stage, with books being written about the controversy even in Japan.
-True believers in the Myth of the Stratford Man Shakespeare Hoax are called “Stratfordians” in the ongoing debate.
+True believers in the Myth of the Stratford Man/Shakespeare Hoax are called “Stratfordians” in the ongoing debate.
 Stratfordians are arraigned against a now very large, highly educated and motivated group of “anti-Stratfordians”.
-The SAQ is now being taught in a course at the University Of London, something unthinkable even 20 years ago when challenging the authorship of the plays would have resulted in immediate termination of your employment at university.
-400 years ago you might have been drawn and quartered for treason had you proclaimed it loudly enough, because the hidden authorship of the Shakespeare plays was considered a state secret, and for good reason.
+The SAQ is now being taught in a course at the University Of London, something unthinkable even 20 years ago when challenging the authorship of the plays would have resulted in immediate termination of your employment at any university.
+Four hundred years ago you might have even been drawn and quartered for treason had you proclaimed it loudly enough, because the hidden authorship of the Shakespeare plays was considered a state secret, and for good reason.
 The Shakespeare project was the secret weapon of Empire, both home and abroad.

-As Mark Twain famously said “it is easier to fool someone than to convince someone they have been fooled”.
-(29) Twain’s last book, published in 1906, hilariously and strenuously argues that Shakespeare was an impostor, with Twain putting forth Francis Bacon as author.
-When one is shown the large body of evidence that William of Stratford was illiterate, as 80% of England was at the time, coupled with the extreme complexity of the plays, their saturation with literary and historical references spanning millennia, it is easy to became “anti-Stratfordian’, and perhaps begin to see as I do, that the phenomenon of Shakespeare is The Mother Of All Hoaxes that spawned many another hoax.
+As Mark Twain famously said “it is easier to fool someone than to convince someone they have been fooled”.(29) Twain’s last book, published in 1906, hilariously and strenuously argues that Shakespeare was an impostor, with Twain putting forth Francis Bacon as author.
+When one is shown the large body of evidence that William of Stratford was illiterate, as 80% of England was at the time, coupled with the extreme complexity of the plays, their saturation with literary and historical references spanning millennia, it is easy to became “anti-Stratfordian’, and perhaps begin to see as I do, that the phenomenon of the Shakespeare hoax as The Mother Of All Hoaxes that spawned many another hoax.

 The Birth Of A Myth

-The plays needed a mythic, mysterious origin story in order to create their intended effect, specifically designed to generate a unifying meta-Myth the people of Albion.
-A mysterious origin story was critical.
-No courtier could be a “sweet swan of Avon”, whose poetry was “not of an age, but for all time”, (25).
-A man who goes from rags to riches, from humble rural origins to rise to astonishing genius, to become even more than the national poet: to become a symbol of England itself.
-A commoner with barely an education, son of a leather worker, from the heartland, became the greatest poet and dramatist in the entire world!
+The plays needed a mythic, mysterious origin story in order to create their intended effect, specifically designed to generate a unifying meta-Myth for the people of Albion.
+No high ranking courtier could be a “sweet swan of Avon”, whose poetry was “not of an age, but for all time”.
 And such poetry!
 Such insight!
-Such characters, tragic and comic!
-Shakespeare became an emblem of the greatness of England itself.
-This Myth became part of a new religion called Bardolatry, that sprung up in the 17th c around Shakespeare.
-Coincidentally or not, like Jesus of Nazareth the carpenter’s son, the author of the plays needed to be a small town lad, a son of a nobody who would rise to become known as a prophet.
-(1,2)
+Such characters, such tragedy such comedy!
+Not coincidentally, like Jesus of Nazareth the carpenter’s son, the author of the plays was a small town lad, a son of a nobody who would rise to become known as a prophet.
+(1,2) The similarity helped the religion of Shakespeare spread throughout England.

 The Power Of Myth: To Make A Man Into A Demi-God

 Myth has tremendous power.
 A myth is not a lie but a lie can become a myth.
 Our culture has combined the words myth and lie.
-They are very different things.
+They are two very different things.
 Myth lives in mystery, a lie lives in secrecy.

 Professor of English Charles LaPorte in his book The Victorian Cult of Shakespeare: Bardology in the Nineteenth Century, states “The works of Shakespeare became a secular equivalent or replacement to the Bible...they made Shakespeare into a god in a very nut and bolts way” (1,2)